-- Level 1: This is the mildest level of premature ejaculation, related to a lack of ejaculatory control, most of the time due to stress or anxiety.
+- Level 1: This is the mildest level of premature ejaculation and is associated with a lack of ejaculatory control, mostly due to stress or anxiety.

-- Level 4: It is the highest level, when premature ejaculation becomes a disorder, which can affect all personal aspects such as social relationships, work, state of mind, psychological well-being, etc.
+- Level 4: This is the highest level, where premature ejaculation becomes a disorder, potentially affecting all aspects of life, including social relationships, work, mood, and psychological well-being.

 Primary Premature Ejaculation

 Men with primary (or lifelong) premature ejaculation have always had a tendency to ejaculate too quickly since they became sexually active.
 It typically involves ejaculating in less than 3 minutes, and in some cases, reaching climax before 60 seconds or even during foreplay.
 This issue may manifest since adolescence and can be attributed to factors such as hypersensitivity, masturbation habits, or changes in gland sensitivity due to interventions like circumcision.
 We will delve more into the causes later.

 Secondary (or acquired) premature ejaculation is the most common form.
 In this case, a man with acquired premature ejaculation has had longer-lasting sexual encounters in the past but currently ejaculates more quickly than before.
 This can happen, for example, due to a spike in stress or a significant life change, causing a temporary loss of control over ejaculation.

 In this type of premature ejaculation, anxiety, stress, relationship issues, or communication problems are often triggers for the loss or decrease of control.
 Does this mean that regaining control is possible once the issues are resolved?
 It could be, but it’s crucial to understand that the loss of ejaculatory control can become chronic if not addressed comprehensively.
 Hence, early detection by recognizing symptoms and signals is important.

 Symptoms of Premature Ejaculation: How to Detect It?